josephkligel/Programmapedia/JSGuides/noderef.md

 ### Methods:
 	-stringify(<var>): turns var into a JSON object -cannot call properties of JSON object
-	-parse(): turns JSON object into a regular object
+	-parse(): turns JSON object into a regular JavaScript object
 		- can call properties

 ## fs